fbusching/twitterbots.md/first_draft.md

 (make sure it will be easy for you to find that page for later.)

 ## putting the bot to work
-the next step wold be to go to labnol.org/bots:
+the next step would be to go to labnol.org/bots:

 <https://script.google.com/macros/s/AKfycbwWSRgdQ7ji6TH1njlimjZiM81M7MdHA34BliELlrANouhfIBXz/exec>